igorlfs/nvim-dap-view/README.md

 The breakpoints view, the exceptions view and the scopes view only have 1
 mapping: `<CR>`.
 It jumps to a breakpoint, toggles an exception filter, and expands a variable, respectively.
-The watches view comes with 3 mappings:
+The watches view comes with 4 mappings:

 - `i` to insert a new expression
 - `e` to edit an expression
+- `c` to copy an expression (can't copy inner variables for now)
 - `d` to delete an expression

 Though, the preferred way of adding a new expression is using the